-At Saint Stephen’s, we are aware that it is important for students to grow socially and emotionally, in addition to growing academically.
+We are aware of how important it is for students to grow socially and emotionally, in addition to growing academically at Saint Stephen’s.
 Emotional intelligence (EQ) is the ability to know one’s own emotions, manage one’s emotions, understand the emotions of others and manage relationships with others (Salovey & Mayer, 1990; Goleman, 1995).
-Our Head of School, who received her doctorate degree from the University of Pennsylvania, researched emotional intelligence for her disserta tion and has brought that research back to Saint Stephen's to create this initiative.
+Head of School Dr. Jan Pullen, who received her doctorate from the University of Pennsylvania, researched emotional intelligence for her dissertation and has brought that research back to Saint Stephen's to create this initiative.

-By helping students to grow emotionally, we are encouraging them to manage their own feelings and helping them navigate the feelings of others.
+By helping students grow emotionally, we are encouraging them to manage their feelings, and teaching them to recognize and be sensitive to the feelings of others.
 With all of the concerns today in schools about bullying behaviors, the administration and faculty at Saint Stephen’s address these issues by teaching students to both understand the importance of empathy and know there are consequences for negative behavior towards others.